jessicarush/sphinx-notes/sphinx_testing/docs/source/usage/restructuredtext.rst

 Section Structure
 =================

-It would appear that you can use any nonalphanumeric character to indicate a heading.
+It would appear that you can use any nonalphanumeric character to indicate a heading (``= - ` : ' " ~ ^ _ * + # < >``).
 All you have to do is underline (or over and underline) to at least the same length as the text.
 If the second heading uses a different character, it will be treated as a subheading and so on.

 The python convention is this:
 - ``#`` with overline, for parts